stuntrally/stuntrally/Readme.txt

 Artists
     If you can create tree/plant / car models, textures for them or for terrain.
-    If you can create/edit sounds for game.
+    If you can create/edit sounds for the game.

 Programmers
-    If you know C++, OGRE or Shaders, and could handle one (or some) of the project's [Issues], or want to do something better and know how to.
+    If you know C++, OGRE or shaders, and could handle one (or some) of the project's [Issues], or want to do something better and know how to.